 I was born in Brooklyn.
 I'm not going to say in what year, but as a hint, we had a party line on our telephone, milk was delivered by a horse-drawn wagon early each morning, one of my favorite things to do as a kid was ride the electronic trolley, and the beloved Dodgers always lost the big one.
 (Well, one of those has survived history.)

-We were one of the only Jewish families in a Mafia neighborhood but since my grandfather always let family members in need hide out in the back room of his luncheonette, we were valued members of the community.
+We were one of the only Jewish families in a Mafia neighborhood but since my grandfather always let other Family members in need hide out in the back room of his luncheonette, we were valued members of the community.
 I had one of those idyllic city childhoods—stickball in the streets, riding my 400 pound Schwinn two-wheeler down the steep hill abutting the cemetery, playing cops and robbers with the children of real cops and robbers.
 Eventually we moved to a better neighborhood and life got significantly duller.

 I had an uneven school career, even before I knew what "anarchist" meant.
 When I was eight, my mother was called in to see the principal yet again.
 He pulled me out of class, stood me in the hall for maximum intimidation value, then said to my mom, "Your son has no respect for authority."
 Mom asked, "What about that, Larry?"
 My reply—and this is totally true—was, "He doesn't mean respect.
 He means courtesy.
 You can demand courtesy but you have to earn respect."
 Those sentiments have not changed, which is why, I suppose, I have an extremely critical eye for history, especially American history, that deifies the winners.
 I don't think we make ourselves stronger as a nation by pretending our founders or our other iconic figures were somehow not as human in their flaws as the rest of us.